Anna Bibby, 24 April 2019

 In contrast, tenants renting under the housing association were more likely to have taken out insurance.
 The report revealed that 64% of residents in Housing Association properties have content insurance and 27% have no insurance.

 From a regional perspective, London and the North West had the highest percentage of tenants without insurance at 15% and 10%, respectively.
 The North East, West Midlands and Wales followed at 9%.

 So, why are so few private tenants choosing not to take out insurance?
 According to Janet Connor, the managing director of AA Insurance, it was a mixture between affordability and the fact that they don’t really see it as a necessity.
 She said: “The widely reported high cost of private rent may be a reason why renters are not buying insurance.
 With only three in 10 low income households saying they do not have insurance; it is possible they see insurance as a ‘nice to have but cannot afford’ purchase”.

 According to a survey by Direct Line Insurance in April, tenants are also failing to take out insurance because they believe that they’re covered by their landlord’s insurance.
-Out of all the respondents, 29% were under the impression that they were covered with their landlord’s buildings insurance policy, which is a large amount of tenants to be misinformed.
+Out of all the respondents, 29% were under the impression that they were covered with their landlord’s buildings insurance policy.

 Those renting under a Housing Association are more likely to be insured because they receive advice from their housing manager, who recommends in-house insurance policies.
 It seems that private tenants need to receive more advice from their landlord when it comes to insurance, especially those who are renting for the first time.